 Eekhout et al. (2014) used multiple imputation to replace individual item scores on a multi-item questionnaire.
 They found that a regression analysis using the imputed data produced an appropriate approximation of the true parameters (based on the complete data) regardless of missing data mechanism, for proportions of missing data similar to those in the current study (i.e., 25% of cases missing 25% of item scores).
-Therefore, multiple imputation was used to impute all missing values in the current study.
+Therefore, multiple imputation was used to impute missing values in the current study.
 The Multivariate Imputation by Chained Equations (MICE) algorithm was used with Predictive Mean Matching (PMM; following Heymans & Eekhout, 2019).
-See Appendix for details of the imputation model.
+See Appendix G for details of the imputation model.
 SPSS automatically pools certain statistics (e.g., unstandardised coefficients) using Rubin’s rules (Rubin, 1987).
 Where pooled statistics were unavailable, the range of values across the imputations is given instead.

 Statistical assumptions